Perspective | The U.S. government can do more to fight domestic terror without any new laws

 The Program on Extremism at George Washington University has reviewed more than 250 cases of individuals charged in federal court for their role in the storming of the Capitol.
 We have examined hundreds of pages of legal filings, scoured social media postings, and interviewed law enforcement officials around the country and policymakers in Washington, D.C.
 Our new report released Tuesday identifies a decidedly mixed bag of domestic violent extremists, representing a variety of ideological, demographic and operational backgrounds.

 The report finds that several strains of domestic violent extremist movements converged on the Capitol, creating an intensely heterogeneous group of alleged participants from over 40 states and 180 U.S. counties.
 Of the individuals federally charged, at least 13 percent were part of organized militant networks that reportedly planned well in advance of the siege to breach the Capitol using force, 32 percent traveled alongside groups of families and friends in organized clusters, and the remaining 55 percent are not known to have connections with other participants.
 Prosecutors have brought an array of charges against these individuals, from unlawful entry and disorderly conduct to conspiracy and violent assault.
-The amalgam of domestic violent extremist groups present at the Capitol — including militia groups, Proud Boys, QAnon-inspired conspiracy theorists and racially or ethnically motivated violent extremists — represented in many ways a snapshot of the broader domestic violent extremist threat facing the United States.
+The amalgam of domestic violent extremist groups present at the Capitol — including militant groups, Proud Boys, QAnon-inspired radicalized followers and racially or ethnically motivated violent extremists — represented in many ways a snapshot of the broader domestic violent extremist threat facing the United States.

-As the Federal Bureau of Investigation and Justice Department continue their roundup of individuals across the country who are alleged to have unlawfully participated in the events at the Capitol, the central question remains the same as it has for the better part of the past two decades: Does the U.S. government need more legal authorities to combat domestic extremism?
+As the FBI and Justice Department continue their roundup of people across the country who are alleged to have unlawfully participated in the events at the Capitol, the central question remains the same as it has for the better part of the past two decades: Does the U.S. government need more legal authorities to combat domestic extremism?

 Some national security experts have called for the Biden administration to introduce new legislation adding a distinct federal “domestic terrorism” criminal charge to the U.S. Code.
 The new offense would mirror 18 U.S.C. § 2339B — more commonly known as the “material support” statute — which punishes those who provide support to designated foreign terrorist organizations with up to 20 years in federal prison.
-Others, in proposed legislation, have called for the creation of new sub-agencies within the Justice Department, the FBI or the Department of Homeland Security specifically tasked with domestic terrorism.
+Others, in proposed legislation, have called for the creation of new sub-agencies within the Justice Department, FBI or Department of Homeland Security specifically tasked with domestic terrorism.

 However, the creation of new statutory authorities for domestic counterterrorism or agency-level changes through legislation is fraught with political hurdles, and a significant restructuring of national security infrastructure to address domestic terrorism is therefore highly unlikely in the near-term.
 Even if it was politically feasible to pass new laws in response to the failed insurrection, it is likely that augmenting legal authorities would first require a long-term, data-driven effort to determine whether the U.S. government needs those additional measures to counter existing threats.